Robert Burnes: John Burnes

-John (b.
+John's (b.
 15 September 1767, d.
-17 February 1846) and his birth was registered in the Parish of Irvine. he is known to have helped guard the Stewarton St Columba Church graveyard against the activities of body snatchers or resurrectionists, although it is not known if this was as a volunteer or in paid capacity.
+17 February 1846) birth was registered in the Parish of Irvine.
+He is known to have helped guard the Stewarton St Columba Church graveyard against the activities of body snatchers or resurrectionists, although it is not known if this was as a volunteer or in paid capacity.
 For the last sixteen years or so of his life he lodged at the house of the mother of James Colquhoun in Stewarton.
 Mrs Colquhoun had attended John's funeral.

-John Burnes may have worked as a farm labourer or as a weaver, however in his final years from 1843 he was a recipient of poor relief from the Stewarton parish as noted in the Heritors Records, dying on 17 February 1846, aged 78 and buried next to his father under the 1910 memorial.
+John Burnes may have worked as a farm labourer or as a weaver, but in his final years from 1843 he was a recipient of poor relief from the Stewarton parish as noted in the Heritors Records.
+He died on 17 February 1846, aged 78, and was buried next to his father under the 1910 memorial.

-'The Scotsman' newspaper paper on 24 August 1844 reported that John was around 76 years old and was nearly bedridden, having broken both his legs in an accident thirty years before.
+The Scotsman newspaper paper on 24 August 1844 reported that John was around 76 years old and was nearly bedridden, having broken both his legs in an accident thirty years before.
 He recalled that whilst living at Ellisland Farm he had been sent for the midwife when 'Colonel Burns' was born.
 Colonel William Nicol Burns occasionally sent John money and clothing.

 Jean Wyllie of Mid Buiston Farm near Kilmaurs recalled that John or Jock worked for her father Hugh as a ploughman and that he was clever, good looking, but a bit of a rascal.
 John was able to recite 'The Twa Dogs' and 'The Cotter's Saturday Night'.
 He told a story of helping Robert Burns at Ellisland by burning whin at the entrance to the barn to 'smoke out' a group of Buchanites after they had taken shelter without seeking permission.

 John also claimed that he had worked as a 'gaudsman' for his cousin Robert at Mossgiel Farm, assisting with the ploughing.

 William Burnes

 William (b.
 23 Mar 1769, d.
-1850) was intended to become a mason or building worker, working with James Armour, Robert Burns' father-in-law.
+1850) was intended to become a mason or building worker, working with James Armour, Robert Burns's father-in-law.
 He married Ann Newlands, fathering several children and dying in 1850 at an advanced age.
 Another source states that William never married and lived to an advanced age, dying in 1850.
 He had worked as a builder.
 His birth was registered in the parish of Irvine.